Ready to shape the future of graduate careers?

 How to handle the weakness question

-• Pick one of your qualities that needs work (if you’re not sure, ask someone who has taught or employed you).
+• Pick one of your qualities that needs work (if you’re not sure, ask someone who has taught or employed you)

-• Explain why it’s a weakness and what kind of effect it’s had on your work.
+• Explain why it’s a weakness and what kind of effect it’s had on your work

-• Talk about what you want to achieve in the future.
+• Talk about what you want to achieve in the future

-Examples of weaknesses might include:
+Examples of weaknesses to mention in interviews

-• Lack of confidence speaking in public
+• A lack of confidence in public speaking

-• Not detailed-orientated enough
+• Not being detail-orientated enough

-• Don't take enough risks
+• Not taking enough risks

 • Not confident asking questions